 Off-Broadway/New York Theatre: Natasha, Pierre, and the Great Comet of 1812 (Lucille Lortel Award Nomination); The Essential Straight & Narrow (The New Ohio); The World Is Round (BAM); Abi Morgan’s Tiny Dynamite (59E59); The Man-made Rock (Fourth Street Theatre); Viva Los Bastarditos! at (LaMaMa ETC/FringeNYC – Winner, Audience Favorite Award); Taboos (SoHo Playhouse.)

-Regional Theatre: The North Plan (Portland Center Stage); Twelfth Night (Pig Iron Theatre Company); The Mystery of Irma Vep (Actors Theater of Louisville); All in the Timing (Connecticut Repertory Theater); Ghosts (Triad Stage); Major Barbara , Julius Caesar, Antony & Cleopatra, Edward II, and Tamburlaine (Shakespeare Theatre Company); Much Ado About Nothing and The Just (Chautauqua Theatre Company); hour.minute.second (Rude Mechs); Twelfth Night (The State Theatre); Hamlet and Twelfth Night (Georgia Shakespeare Festival); Titus Andronicus (Austin Shakespeare Festival).
+Regional Theatre: The North Plan (Portland Center Stage); Twelfth Night (Pig Iron Theatre Company); The Mystery of Irma Vep (Actors Theater of Louisville); All in the Timing (Connecticut Repertory Theater); Ghosts (Triad Stage); Major Barbara, Julius Caesar, Antony & Cleopatra, Edward II, and Tamburlaine (Shakespeare Theatre Company); Much Ado About Nothing and The Just (Chautauqua Theatre Company); hour.minute.second (Rude Mechs); Twelfth Night (The State Theatre); Hamlet, Twelfth Night, and Treasure Island (Georgia Shakespeare Festival); Titus Andronicus (Austin Shakespeare Festival).

-Readings+Workshops: Yale Rep, New Dramatists, New York Theatre Workshop, The Public Theatre, Playwrights Horizons, CUNY/Prelude, The Lark, Red Bull Theatre Company, Portland Center Stage, Pig Iron, The TEAM.
+Readings+Workshops: The New Group, Yale Rep, New Dramatists, New York Theatre Workshop, The Public Theatre, Playwrights Horizons, CUNY/Prelude, The Lark, The Claque, Red Bull Theatre Company, Portland Center Stage, Pig Iron, The TEAM.